EMODnet/EMODnet-Biology-Phytoplankton-Greater-BalticSea/README.md

 * **product** - Output product files.
 The subdirectory maps contains general files with the results of the analysis for all species found 200 times or more (note that for the rarer species no output is produced, although this can easily be done using the provided code).
 There are three files. spe.csv is a very large csv file recording for each species and each sampling event whether the species was present (1), absent (0) or not looked for (NA).
 This information is also stored in the binary file spe.Rdata that can only be read from R. The names and some attributes of the species in spe.csv are stored in specieslist.csv.
 For each species, a raster is made with fraction presences, and stored as a geotiff file in the subdirectory species_rasters.
 The rasters are plotted and stored per species in the subdirectory species_plots.

 ## Data series
 This product is based on the compilation of a large number of data sets.
 Details of candidate datasets and datasets actually used are in the code and in the ancillary .csv files.
 The best summary is given in the file ./data/derived_data/allDatasets_selection.csv.
-It lists dataset ids, titles, abstracts, as well as fields describing whether the data set has been included and whether it is 'complete' in the sense of having sampled the entire macro-endobenthic community.
+It lists dataset ids, titles, abstracts, as well as fields describing whether the data set has been included and whether it is 'complete' in the sense of having sampled the entire phytoplankton community.
 The wfs calls can also be found in the code.

 ## Data product